 As people get older they experience increasing difficulty with near vision.
 This is due to loss of flexibility of the lens.
 It usually occurs after the age of 40 and reading glasses become necessary.
 Laser vision correction cannot reverse this process.

-However, by leaving or inducing shortsightedness in one eye, laser vision correction can reduce some of the dependence on reading glasses.
+However, by leaving one eye slightly shortsighted, laser vision correction can reduce some of the dependence on reading glasses.
 This is termed monovision and should be discussed with your usual eye care practitioner to determine suitability.

 NORMAL EYE